BroadbandForum/usp-test/1-messages-and-path-names.md

 #### Test Metrics

-1. The EUT sends a GetSupportedDMResp.
+1. The EUT sends a GetSupportedDMResp containing req\_object\_results elements for the specified object and each immediate child object.
 2. None of the req\_obj\_results elements contain any commands, events, or params.